-Your diabetes team will work closely with you to create a management plan.
+Your diabetes healthcare team will work closely with you to create a management plan.
 The goal is to keep your blood sugar controlled to delay or prevent other health problems.
-Your team is likely to include:
+Your healthcare team is likely to include:

 A registered dietitian, who will teach you how food and healthy eating can help you control blood sugar.

 A diabetes educator, who might be a nurse, dietitian, or pharmacist, will teach you all about managing diabetes.